 Eat like a king in the lovely, traditional feeling village of Courmayeur.
-This iconic resort is well-deserving of its prime position nestled at the foot of Europe’s highest mountain, Mont Blanc.
+This iconic ski resort is well-deserving of its prime position nestled at the foot of Europe’s highest mountain, Mont Blanc in the Aosta Valley.
 Fly into Geneva and enjoy a short, 90 minute journey that finishes at the Italian entrance to the Mont Blanc tunnel.
 The slopes stretch from a base altitude of 1,224m all the way up to the peaks of 2,755m.
 When you have had your fill exploring the slopes of the Plan Chécrouit ski area, return to the stylish town for gourmet feasts.
 From 13-course tasting menus made up of locally sourced ingredients to traditional rural fare in cosy Alpine huts, Courmayeur’s dining scene will whet the appetite of any discerning foodie.
 If you are looking for the best skiing in Italy and the best dishes, we highly recommend Courmayeur.

 Stay at: Hotel Le Massif for a fabulous contemporary hotel with five-star grandeur.

 One of the best ski resorts in Italy, this fabulous hidden gem boasts beautiful scenery of the Dolomites.
 Attracting the most fashionable skiers from Italy and beyond, you can expect a quintessentially Italian town with all of the glamour of a world-class resort.
-Madonna di Campiglio has earned its place on the map as one of the best ski resorts in Italy through its designer reputation and well-linked ski area that includes Folgarida, Marilleva, Passo Tonale.
+Madonna di Campiglio has earned its place on the map as one of the best ski resorts in Italy due to its designer reputation and well-linked ski area that includes Folgarida, Marilleva, Passo Tonale.
 The local ski area is home to 22km of black runs, offering plenty of challenging ground for advanced skiers whilst beginners and intermediates are also well-catered for.

 Stay at: Biohotel Hermitage, built from entirely natural materials and run with a focus on sustainability.

 Located in the Aosta Valley, Cervinia sits on the Italian side of the iconic Matterhorn mountain.
-Skiers will enjoy the well-linked skiing and impressive views of the towering peaks.
+Skiers will enjoy both the well-linked skiing and impressive views of the towering peaks.
 Choose a local lift pass to enjoy 160km of cruisy runs that are perfect for intermediates and beginners.
 Alternatively, cross the border into Zermatt for an extra 200km of epic descents.
 Take the cable car all the way up to 3,883m at the Matterhorn Glacier Paradise.
 Enjoy the magnificent vistas from the viewing platform, or try your hand at the 25km run back down to the valley.
 This is the longest prepared downhill run in Europe, which can be enjoyed in one blissful, interrupted descent.
 Back in the town, Cervinia prides itself as being traffic-free, making for a relaxed atmosphere.
 Perfect for families to stroll the characteristic Alpine streets, packed full of hearty local restaurants and boutiques.

 The Italian Dolomites are world-famous for their instantly recognisable dramatic, jagged peaks.
-There is no finer place to enjoy them than the elite ski resort of Cortina.
-One of the best ski resorts in Italy.
+There is no finer place to enjoy them than the elite ski resort of Cortina, one of the best ski resorts in Italy.
 Cortina is a firm-favourite amongst both Italian and worldwide skiers for its peaceful slopes.
 There’s a huge choice of skiing across three distinct areas.
 As one of the oldest ski resorts in Europe, Cortina’s cobbled town has retained its classic Italian charm.
 You will find it packed full of gourmet lunch spots and stylish boutiques.
 The Piazza Venezia area comes to life in the evenings.
 The 65m high bell tower illuminates the cosy bars and eateries.
 Après ski is a refined affair.
 You can expect delicious platters of meats, cheeses and grappa, from a locally run, cosy wine bar.

 Stay at: Grand Hotel Savoia Corina d’Ampezzo for elegant five-star comfort in a central location.